Transient and Stable Transfection

 - Reduce serum concentration in cell growing medium during transfection

-- Don’t add selection antibiotic too early, at least 72-96 hours required to allow cells to recover after transfection
+- Don’t add selection antibiotic too early, at least wait the 72-96 hours required to allow cells to recover after transfection

 There are several different options for engineering stable expression of exogenous genes in cultured cells.
-The choices made can be made easier by consultation with Altogen Biosystems scientists (please contact us at email@example.com).
+The choices made can be made easier by consulting with Altogen Biosystems scientists (please contact us at firstname.lastname@example.org).

 Production of protein or expression of regulatory RNA (i.e. miRNA, shRNA):